BBQ in Aomori Prefecture is not normal! Is it true that Sagari and hormones are the main focus?

 summary

-How was that?
-You will be surprised by the unique BBQ culture of Aomori Prefecture, which is rich in seafood and mountain products.
-Although pork offal and sagari have a peculiar taste, they are beloved ingredients by the people of Tsugaru.
-In the upcoming warm season, why not try ``nigu'' with your friends?
+What did you think?
+You must have been surprised by the unique BBQ culture of Aomori Prefecture, which is rich in seafood and mountain produce.
+Pork innards and hanging tenderloin may have a unique flavor, but they are beloved ingredients for the people of Tsugaru.
+With the warm season coming up, why not try "nigu" with friends?